shnydercom/metaExplorer/doc/debuggingTips.md

 	have the class implement the interface 'IBlueprintInterpreter'

 # problem message:
-	many errors, mostly in TSX that was previously working fine.
+	many errors, mostly in some TSX that was previously working fine.
 A way up the log you'll find that errors come from multiple definitions of react-types inside submodules.
 E.g. "node-modules/react-redux/node-modules/@types/react".
 # fix:
 	delete the @types-directory in any subfolder where the error pops up

+# problem message:
+	[at-loader] cannot resolve module  (... and then a css file)
+# fix:
+	call "yarn build" in the console first, then "yarn start"